-Medical billers may also be required by their employers to hold professional certification.
+Medical billers may also ask their employers to hold professional certification.
 This is to show knowledge of medical codes and the billing process.
-Still, there are fewer opportunities for professional licensure in medical billing.
+Still, there are fewer opportunities for professional licensure in billing.
 The two standard certifications in certified billing include:

 - Certified Medical Reimbursement Specialist (CMRS) certificate from the American Medical Billing Association (AMBA)

-- Certified Professional Biller (CPB) certificate from the American Academy of Professional Coders (AAPC)
+- Certified Professional Biller (CPB) certificate from the AAPC

 Other Necessary Qualities & Skills for Medical Coders Versus Medical Billers

-As with any profession, there are certain qualities of medical coders and billers that can’t be taught in an academic program.
-These characteristics aren’t the same for each occupation, so they represent a primary difference between medical billing and coding.
+As with any profession, medical coders and billers have certain qualities that can’t be taught in an academic program.
+These characteristics aren’t the same for each occupation.
+Thus, they represent a primary difference between billing and coding.

-When you look closely at a medical billing and coding job description, you can ascertain some of the key qualities and skills necessary for each occupation.
-For instance, medical coders are required to input data independently for hours at a time.
+Looking closely at a billing and coding job description, you can see some of the essential qualities and skills necessary for each occupation.
+For instance, medical coders must input data and patient information independently for hours at a time.
 This data must be accurate and reliable, according to current medical codes.
 Any errors can cost the hospital or healthcare facility both time and money.
-Performing the duties of a medical coder requires certain characteristics such as a strong work ethic, self-discipline, and attention to detail.
+Performing the duties of a medical coder requires specific characteristics.
+These include a strong work ethic, self-discipline, and attention to detail.

 Conversely, the job of a medical biller requires a different skill set.
-These health information technology professionals spend a lot of time on the phone talking to patients and/or insurance company representatives.
-Much of their work is centered around discrepancies in bills or problems over insurance coverage for a specific medical treatment or procedure.
+These health information technology professionals spend a lot of time on the phone with patients and/or health insurance companies and representatives.
+Much of their work in the healthcare industry is centered around discrepancies in patient information.
+This includes bills and problems over insurance coverage for a specific medical treatment or procedure.
 Dealing with these issues requires strong communication skills and the ability to problem-solve.
 It also demands knowledge of medical terminology.
-Like other healthcare professionals, medical billers must also have a calm temperament as well since they may have to deal with patients who are upset over their medical bills or their insurance company’s unwillingness to pay for necessary medical services.
+Like other healthcare professionals, medical billers must also have a calm temperament.
+They may have to deal with patients who are upset over their medical bills or their health insurance companies’ unwillingness to pay for necessary medical services or approve insurance claims.

-While education and training requirements might not mark a huge difference between medical billing and coding, the soft skills necessary for each job do.
+Education and training requirements like an associate degree might not mark a vast difference between billing and coding.
+But the soft skills necessary for each job done.
 This is certainly something to consider when deciding which role to take on within the health information technology industry.

-Besides the primary question, which is— “What is the difference between medical billing and medical coding?”, most prospective health information technology students have a lot more questions about the field.
+Besides the primary question, “What is the difference between medical billing and medical coding?” most prospective health information technology students have a lot more questions.
 If this describes you, that’s good news!
 It means you’re doing your due diligence to ensure the precise subfield you pursue in this exciting industry is indeed the exact one for you.
 Below, we’ve compiled a list of some of the common questions students ask about medical coding versus medical billing.

-Q: Which is harder—medical coding or medical billing?
+Q: Which is more challenging— coding or billing?

-A: The education and training requirements for both medical coding and billing are quite similar.
-In fact, many programs cover the same topics such as medical terminology, law and ethics in health information technology, and healthcare communication, for instance.
+A: The education and training requirements for both medical billing and coding are pretty similar.
+In fact, many programs cover the same topics.
+Some of these overlapping topics include medical terminology, law and ethics in health information technology, insurance claims, and healthcare communication.

-Q: Can I earn my degree in medical coding/medical billing online?
+Q: Can I earn my associate degree in coding/ billing online?

 A: Yes.
-Associate’s degree programs in both medical coding and medical billing are available online.
+Associate’s degree programs in medical coding and billing are available online.
 Many programs will prepare you to take on either role.

-Q: Is a medical billing salary higher than the salary for medical coding?
+Q: Is a billing salary higher than the salary for coding?

-A: No. On average, medical coders make slightly more per year than medical billers, according to the Bureau of Labor Statistics (BLS).
-Your exact pay may be more or less than the average wage for your occupation in medical coding or billing, though, based on factors like where you live and work as well as your prior experience in the field of health information technology.
+A: No. According to the BLS, medical coders make slightly more per year than medical billers.
+Your exact pay may be more or less than the average wage for your occupation in medical coding or billing, though.
+Wages are based on factors like where you live and work, as well as your prior experience in the field of health information technology.

-Q: Are jobs in medical coding and medical billing in demand?
+Q: Are jobs in medical coding and billing in demand?

 A: Yes.
-While both career paths are experiencing growth, the occupation of medical coding is expanding faster than average and will provide more opportunities for prospective health information technology professionals with an associate degree and the required skills.
+Both career paths in the healthcare industry are experiencing growth.
+But the coding occupation is expanding faster than average.
+It will provide more opportunities for prospective health information technology professionals with an associate degree and the required skills.

 Q: Are professional certifications required for both medical coding and billing?

 A: It depends.
-Whether you pursue the occupation of a professional medical coder or biller, your employer will determine whether a professional certification or license is necessary.
+Your employer will determine whether a professional certification or license is necessary.

-Both medical coding and medical billing are necessary and rewarding careers within the promising field of health information technology.
-While one is not superior to the other, there are advantages to be considered when deciding between medical coding versus medical billing as a job title.
-In addition to typical factors like salary, job prospects, and training requirements, you’ll also want to carefully consider the differences in medical billing and coding job descriptions because these will dictate your daily responsibilities and tasks as a professional coder or biller.
-After all, at the end of the day, whether you enjoy what you do in the medical services field may very well be the most important factor of all.
+Both coding and billing are necessary and rewarding careers in the promising field of health information technology.
+While one is not superior to the other, there are advantages to consider when deciding between coding and billing as a job title.
+Besides typical factors like salary, job prospects, and training requirements, you’ll also want to carefully consider the differences in medical billing and coding job descriptions.
+These will dictate your daily responsibilities and tasks as a professional coder or biller.
+After all, at the end of the day, whether you enjoy what you do in the medical services field may very well be the most crucial factor of all.